 - Personal car, personal van, or casual carpool

 - Traffic tickets

-The Commuter Card is a debit card that you use to make purchases at participating ticket vending machines.
+The Commuter Card is a debit card that you use to make purchases at participating parking or transit vendors.
 Choose the amount of money to pre-load on the card each month and use it to buy different fare options depending on your commute.
 Any unused balance remains on the card for future use.
 In addition, there are no fees for employees who participate in the NYS-Ride program.

 Access your account

 Frequently Asked Questions

 The wages reported on your W-2 form are reduced by the total of your NYS-Ride orders.
 No other forms are required.